chienj1/near-payday/README.md

+The demo is accessible [here](https://chienj1.github.io/near-payday/).

 Near Payday (v1) is a dapp that can help you to send NEAR with a delayed, constant rate within a assigned time span.
+Basically, Superfluid.

 ![image_mech](https://github.com/chienj1/near-payday/blob/main/doc/mechanism.png)